ccxt/ccxt/wiki/Manual.md

 #### Closed Orders

-Do not confuse *closed orders* with *trades* (aka *fills*)!
-An order can be closed (filled with) multiple opposing trades!
-So, a closed order is not the same as a trade.
+Do not confuse *closed orders* with *trades* aka *fills* !
+An order can be closed (filled) with multiple opposing trades!
+So, a *closed order* is not the same as a *trade*.
 In general, the order does not have a `fee` at all, but each particular user trade does have `fee`, `cost` and other properties.
 However, many exchanges propagate those properties to the orders as well.

 ```JavaScript
 exchange.fetchClosedOrders (symbol = undefined, since = undefined, limit = undefined, params = {})